-Frauke Klatt is a very enthusiastic sailor; she is collects her impressions from sailing yachts.
+Frauke Klatt is a very enthusiastic sailor; she collects her impressions from sailing yachts.
 The voyages on the Baltic Sea on board the yacht JACARANDA led her to Denmark, Sweden and Norway and aboard other yachts into the Mediterranean Sea.
-Frauke Klatt also takes part on many great regattas as a viewer, including the America’s Cup Jubilee in Cowes.
+Frauke also takes part in many great regattas as a viewer, including the America’s Cup Jubilee in Cowes.

-The paintings and commissioned work hang in home and offices of sailing enthusiasts as far away as New Zealand.
-Other paintings are of sailing around the world on yachts or are part of the interior of hotels, offices and banks.
+Her paintings and commissioned work hang in homes and offices of sailing enthusiasts as far away as Japan and New Zealand.
+Other paintings are sailing around the world on yachts or are part of the interior of hotels, offices and banks.